TSDCA Code of Conduct:

 New Tactics in Human Rights has developed this Strategy Toolkit to support the important work of human rights advocates around the world.
 Creating change is challenging.
 If we’re clear about where we are starting from, where we want to get to, and the path from one to the other, we’re more likely to get there.

 The goal of the artEquity training will be to create a diverse, well-equipped cadre of national facilitators who can support equity-based initiatives nation-wide.
 Alumni of the training will be supported to sustain peer networks, intentional collaboration, and ongoing learning.

 Undoing Racism workshop.
 The People’s Institute for Survival and Beyond focuses on understanding what racism is, where it comes from, how it functions, why it persists and how it can be undone.

-EQ’s consulting practice supports non profit arts organizations wanting to transform to more equitable, creative entities reflecting their communities in their vision, staffing, programming, board, and audiences.
+Equity Quotient’s consulting practice supports non profit arts organizations wanting to transform to more equitable, creative entities reflecting their communities in their vision, staffing, programming, board, and audiences.

 Red Door Project: Mission: change the racial ecology of Portland through the arts.

 Note: These trainings focus on race and do not necessarily provide an intersectional approach but we support the centrality of race in equity and inclusion conversations because race plays a prominent role when we look at other areas of identity (gender, sexual orientation, disability, etc.).